A Hiking Planner to help boomer travelers prepare for the best day hikes

 And, of course, you’ll need a pair of waterproof hiking shoes.
 We order our Merrill’s from Zappos because of the easy return policy.

-Have we given you enough ideas for planning your next hiking adventure?
-Check back as we continue to update our resources and advice so that you have the best boomer travel experiences possible.
+Have I given you enough ideas for planning your next hiking adventure?
+Check back as I continue to update resources and advice so that you have the best boomer travel experiences possible.